sciai-lab/structures25/docs/source/index.rst

 ..
 [Graphormer] Chengxuan Ying, Tianle Cai, Shengjie Luo, Shuxin Zheng, Guolin Ke, Di
     He, Yanming Shen, Tie-Yan Liu: "Do Transformers really perform badly for graph representation?".
 Advances in Neural Information Processing Systems, 34:28877–28888, 2021.

-..
-    ADIIS is no longer supported which is why it is commented out.
-    [ADIIS] Hu, Xiangqian, and Weitao Yang: "Accelerating self-consistent field convergence with the augmented Roothaan–Hall energy function".
-The Journal of chemical physics 132.5 (2010).